 Paul Hogan totally owns and inhabits the character of Mick Dundee and was rewarded with a Golden Globe award and a BAFTA nomination.
 Linda Kozlowski cops some flak for her performance, but she's believable as the big city girl and her rapport with Hogan is obvious (Hogan divorced his wife and married Kozlowksi in 1990).
 The supporting characters are well cast, including John Meillon as Dundee's more subdued business partner Walter, and Mark Blum as Charlton's editor and would-be fiancé.

 It shouldn't be a surprise that Crocodile Dundee was a hit in the US, as well as in the UK and other major markets.
 It was deliberately designed to appeal to overseas tastes by packaging and trading on its Australianness in a way that would appeal to international audiences.
 The surprise was just how phenomenally successful the film was, especially in the US, where it became a runaway hit, making more money than any other film that year except Top Gun.
-For its American release, quotation marks were put into the title to turn it into 'Crocodile' Dundee, intended to suggest that the name was a nickname and that this wasn't a film about crocodiles.
+For its American release, quotation marks were put into the title to turn it into 'Crocodile' Dundee, intended to suggest that the name was a nickname and that it wasn't a film about crocodiles.
 About 6 minutes of footage was cut from the early part of the film to speed up the pacing, and many other markets kept the US changes.
 There were also over-dubs of some of the swearing in order to get a PG-13 certificate.
 Crocodile Dundee has continued to suffer in TV and video release versions over the years, with whole jokes and lines removed from the film.

 Hogan wisely decided to make a quick sequel, Crocodile Dundee II in 1988, which was less popular but still a substantial hit.
 But he was never able to repeat Crocodile Dundee's success with his follow up films, Almost an Angel (1990) and Lightning Jack (1994).
 A second, very belated sequel, Crocodile Dundee in Los Angeles, crept out in 2001, but it was so long after the original that hardly anyone noticed.